 Student loan consolidation doesn’t reduce your interest rate, as the interest on the new loan will be the approximate weighted average of the existing loans.
 But consolidating your loans does provide you with more repayment options, including longer repayment terms, so you can reduce your monthly payment.
 If you stretch out your payment timeline, however, you’ll pay more in total interest over time.

-But refinancing can reduce the total amount of interest you pay if you can qualify for a new loan that charges a lower rate.
+But refinancing can reduce the total amount of interest you pay over the life of the loan if you can qualify for a new loan that charges a lower rate and has the same term as the original loan.
 Many different private lenders offer student loan refinancing options.
 Some good refinancing options include: